wallix/awless-templates/cockroachdb/README.md

 #### Play

-Interacting with your deployed infrastructure you can now for instance:
+You can now interact with the deployed infrastructure.
+For instance:

-1. You can SSH connect to each of the cluster private nodes by going through the public proxy created using `awless ssh`:
+1. SSH connect to any of the cluster private nodes with `awless ssh` going through the proxy created as part of the template earlier:

     `awless list instances`
     `awless ssh cockroachdb-node-1 --through jump-server`

 2. Retrieve the loadbalancer public DNS and connect to the cluster UI in a browser with http://{PUBLIC_DNS}:8080 .
 You can use `awless show cockroachdb-cluster --local` to get the value of the public DNS

-3. Or connect using sql to the cluster with (with a pre-installed cockroach binary) `cockroach sql --insecure --host {TCP_PUBLIC_DNS}`.
+3. Connect using sql to the cluster with (with a pre-installed cockroach binary) `cockroach sql --insecure --host {TCP_PUBLIC_DNS}`.
 Get the TCP load balancer public DNS with `awless show cockroachdb-cluster-tcp --local`.

 #### Tear down ... and stop paying!